Luiti/luiti/README.markdown

 submit your task to the `luigid` background daemon. `luigid` will process task dependencies automatically, this is done by checking `output` is already `exists` (It's the Target class's function).
-And luigi will guarantee that task instances are uniq in current `luigid` background process by the task class name and parameters.
+And luigi will guarantee that task instances are unique in current `luigid` background process by the task class name and parameters.

 A simple example in luiti